awead/hydra-rspec-templates/README.md

 * one class performs one task, usually performed with `.call`
 * good for performing complex tasks
 * self-contained and easily testable
-* can be invokved from anywhere, even within a job!
+* can be invoked from anywhere, even within a job!

 #### Helpers